mike-ward/waywards/_posts/2017-03-27-retrofitting-360-siphon-vents-on-existing-vents.md

 If you're not familiar with [360 Siphon Vents](http://www.lci1.com/360-siphon) you should be.
 They're an inexpensive and easy way to reduce sewer odors in your RV.
 Don't take my word for it.
-Checkout the the RV Geeks video below.
+Checkout the RV Geeks video below.

 The RV Geeks show you how to do an install by removing the old vent.
 The 360 Siphon Vents can also be retrofitted on an existing vent.